-- Under section 249 of the Local Government Act 1972, the Council may confer the title of Honorary Alderman/woman upon former members of the Council who, in the opinion of the Council have rendered "eminent service" to the Council as a past member of the authority or a predecessor authority. - 2.
-The resolution to confer the title must be passed by a majority of at least two thirds of members present at a specially convened Full Council meeting.
+- Under section 249 of the Local Government Act 1972 the Council may confer the title of Honorary Alderman upon former Members of the Council who, in the opinion of the Council have rendered "eminent service" to the Council as a past Member of the authority or a predecessor authority. - 2.
+The resolution to confer the title must be passed by a majority of at least two thirds of Members present at a specially convened full Council meeting.

-- 3. An Honorary Alderman/woman may attend and take part in such civic ceremonies as the Council may from time to time decide.
-They are not entitled to receive any members' allowances or other payments of allowances, expenses etc. Honorary Aldermen/women substitute for the Lord Mayor or Deputy Lord Mayor on a relatively infrequent basis.
-They are also invited to all major civic events, church services and Council meetings (they have no vote at Council meetings).
-They have no other formal role. - 4.
-The Act does not define "eminent service" to the Council and it is therefore at the discretion of individual councils to determine what this might constitute for their individual authority.
-A number of councils have developed criteria designed to ensure a consistency of approach whilst at the same time allowing the flexibility to recognise what might constitute "eminent service" to the Council in all its many forms. - 5.
-Members have previously approved the following policy and criteria for nominations for the appointment of Honorary Aldermen/women at Bristol City Council: - A minimum period of ten years' service or having served in a position of significant public responsibility on behalf of the Council or for a Bristol ward on the former Avon County Council. - 6.
-Responsibility for ensuring all nominations meet these criteria originally sat with the Standards Committee and is now the responsibility of the Audit Committee in its role of ensuring ethical standards and probity within the City Council. - 7.
-At the meeting of the Audit Committee on 25 September 2015, members agreed that the guidelines for future nominations should be reviewed. - 8.
-The Audit Committee subsequently reviewed the criteria at their meeting held on 29 January 2016.
-As part of the review, the committee considered the information set out at Appendix A. This sets out the criteria and guidance adopted by a number of other councils, giving an indication of the approach adopted elsewhere.
-In the majority of instances, "eminent service" is defined either by a minimum duration of service as an elected member and /or by holding specified positions of responsibility. - 9.
-Having reviewed the criteria to define "eminent service", the Audit Committee recommends to Full Council that the following criteria be applied:
+- 3. The Act does not define "eminent service" to the Council and it is therefore at the discretion of individual Councils to determine what this might constitute for their individual authority.
+A number of Councils have developed criteria designed to ensure a consistency of approach whilst at the same time allowing the flexibility to recognise what might constitute "eminent service" to the Council in all its many forms. - 4.
+Members have previously approved the following policy and criteria for nominations for the appointment of Honorary Aldermen at Bristol City Council:

+A minimum period of ten years' service or having served in a position of significant public responsibility on behalf of the Council or for a Bristol Ward on the former Avon County Council.

+- 5. Responsibility for ensuring all Honorary Aldermen nominations meet these criteria originally sat with the Standards Committee and is now the responsibility of the Audit Committee in its role of ensuring ethical standards and probity within the City Council. - 6.
+At the meeting of the Audit Committee on the 25 September 2015 Members agreed to consider the current nominations for the appointment of Honorary Aldermen, subject to clearer guidelines for future nominations.
+This report addresses that request and suggests new guidelines for consideration.
+Formal approval to any changes will be required by full Council. - 7.
+Appendix A sets out the criteria and guidance adopted by a number of other Councils, which gives Members an indication of the approach adopted elsewhere.
+In the majority of instances "eminent service" is defined either by a minimum duration of service as an Elected Member and /or by holding specified positions of responsibility. - 8.
+At present the Council's policy provides for a minimum period of service of 10 years OR alternatively that members have served in a position of special responsibility either with Bristol City Council or the former Avon County Council. - 9.
+To assist in the review Members may wish to consider the following draft criteria to define "eminent service to the Council" for future nominations:

-An individual will be eligible for nomination and appointment to the role of Honorary Alderman/woman provided that he/she is no longer a serving councillor with Bristol City Council and has provided eminent service to the Council throughout a long and distinguished period of public service by either:
+An individual will be eligible for nomination and appointment to the role of Honorary Alderman provided that he/she is no longer a serving Councillor with Bristol City Council and has provided eminent service to the Council throughout a long and distinguished period of public service by either: